-GUIDANCE ON SUBMITTING ABSTRACTS TO THE 27th EADPH CONGRESS IN RIGA, LATVIA 14-16 September 2023
+GUIDANCE ON SUBMITTING ABSTRACTS TO THE 30th EADPH CONGRESS IN TIMISOARA FROM 24 – 26 SEPTEMBER 2026

 Instructions on how to prepare your abstract, an example of a well completed abstract and the abstract submission form follow: